rust-lang-ru/book/rustbook-ru/src/ch21-06-graceful-shutdown-and-cleanup.md

 With these changes, the code will compile again and continue to function in the same way as it has been.
-We’ll get a warning, though, because we aren’t using the `Terminate` variant in any messages.
+We’ll get a warning, though, because we aren’t using the `Terminate` variant in any сообщения.
 Let’s change our `Drop` implementation to look like Listing 20-24:

 <span class="filename">Filename: src/lib.rs</span>